abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 -   They have audit-able source code, which makes them more secure than their proprietary counterparts as more eyes on the code means less bugs, theoretically.
 -   Security flaws and Zero-Days can be found quickly and patched within no time.
 -   No hidden trackers or back-doors.
--   Free in term of freedom as well as their premium features are also dirt-cheap compared to proprietary Password Managers.
+-   Free in terms of freedom as well as their premium features are also dirt-cheap compared to proprietary Password Managers.

     > Disclaimer: These pros only apply to those FOSS programs which are well-reputed and used by large number of people.
 But if you use some unknown software whose users are only you and the developer, realistically chances are, you&rsquo;re at more risk than using a proprietary well-known counterpart.